-For people with nondialysis-dependent CKD, dietary protein intake should be \sim 0.8 g/kg body weight per day (the recommended daily allowance) (1).
+For people with non-dialysis-dependent CKD, dietary protein intake should be $\sim$ 0.8 g/kg body weight per day (the recommended daily allowance) (1).
 Compared with higher levels of dietary protein intake, this level slowed GFR decline with evidence of a greater effect over time.
 Higher levels of dietary protein intake (>20% of daily calories from protein or >1.3 g/kg/day) have been associated with increased albuminuria, more rapid kidney function loss, and CVD mortality and therefore should be avoided.
-Reducing the amount of dietary protein below the recommended daily allowance of 0.8 g/kg/day is not recommended because it does not alter glycemic measures, cardiovascular risk measures, or the course of GFR decline (46).
+Reducing the amount of dietary protein below the recommended daily allowance of 0.8 g/kg/day is not recommended because it does not alter blood glucose levels, cardiovascular risk measures, or the course of GFR decline (47).

-Restriction of dietary sodium (to <2,300 mg/day) may be useful to control blood pressure and reduce cardiovascular risk (47,48), and restriction of dietary potassium may be necessary to control serum potassium concentration (26,39-41).
-These interventions may be most important for patients with reduced eGFR, for whom urinary excretion of sodium and potassium may be impaired.
-For patients on dialysis, higher levels of dietary protein intake should be considered, since malnutrition is a major problem in some dialysis patients (49).
-Recommendations for dietary sodium and potassium intake should be individualized on the basis of comorbid conditions, medication use, blood pressure, and laboratory data.
+Restriction of dietary sodium (to <2,300 mg/day) may be useful to control blood pressure and reduce cardiovascular risk (48,49), and individualization of dietary potassium may be necessary to control serum potassium concentrations (27,40-42).
+These interventions may be most important for individuals with reduced eGFR, for whom urinary excretion of sodium and potassium may be impaired.
+For patients on dialysis, higher levels of dietary protein intake should be considered since malnutrition is a major problem for some patients on dialysis (50).
+Recommendations for dietary sodium and potassium intake should be individualized based on comorbid conditions, medication use, blood pressure, and laboratory data.